MaximeEme/Cyclistic-bike-sharing/README.md

 ```

 # Step 4: Analyse

-### 1.Determine the number of member vs casual riders.
+### 1.Determine the number of members vs casual riders.

-I wanted to determine the number of actual member vs the number of casual riders.
+I wanted to determine the number of actual members vs the number of casual riders.

 ```{r}